SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 ![](/images/sq-github-code-scanning-sync-2.png)

-To enable the syncing of status changes from GitHub to SonarQube, however, you must enter your GitHub App's webhook secret in SonarQube.

-### Enabling synchronized status changes in SonarQube

-1. In your SonarQube project, go to **Administration > DevOps Platform Integrations > GitHub**
-2. Select your GitHub App and click **edit**
-3. Enter the webhook secret defined in your GitHub App.

-Now if you change an issue from **Open** to **Dismiss: Won't Fix** in GitHub for example, that change is reflected in SonarQube.
+Similarly, if you change an issue from **Open** to **Dismiss: Won't Fix** in GitHub for example, that change is reflected in SonarQube.

 ### Correspondence of statuses